colinbitter/OCLC-simple-reclamation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Is linked=No<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Tag sync external=Publish bibliographic records<br/>
 Do not specify the presence of inventory since “related records” will be cut out.<br/>
 Export tab delimited records: 001, 035$a.
-Save as OCLC.xlsx in downloads folder.<br/>
+Save as OCLC.xlsx in downloads folder.
 <br/><br/>
 Run OCLC-simple-reclamation.py